supabase/auth-py/README.md

 ## Reasoning

 The `gotrue` package has been replaced by the `supabase_auth` since December 14th, 2024, following the JavaScript implementation name switch.
 Changes and fixes were maintained for a couple of months by pushing them in both packages at the same time, using a patching script.

-In order to simplify maintenance and improve the CI, this package is going to cease receiving updates as of 7 of August 2025, and going forward everyone should use `supabase_auth` instead.
+In order to simplify maintenance and development of new features, the `gotrue` package is going to cease receiving updates as of 7th of August 2025, and going forward everyone should use `supabase_auth` instead.